Save on the Axe Fine Fragrance Collection

 Save by signing up to receive communications from Axe and other Unilever Brands about exclusive offers, product updates, and more!
 By signing up, you agree to our Sign-Up and Save Policy and our Privacy Notice.

-1. Solid deodorant.
 Good news!
-Solid, or stick, deodorants are a go for your carry-on.
-You can pack them without worrying about the 3-1-1 liquid rule (liquids in containers up to 3.4 oz, all in one quart-sized bag, one bag per person).¹
+Solid or stick deodorants are a go for your carry-on.
+You can pack them without worrying about the 3-1-1 liquid rule (liquids in containers up to 3.4 oz, all in one quart-sized bag, one bag per person).

-2. Spray deodorant.
 This falls under the liquid category.
 Make sure your spray deodorant is in a container that’s 3.4 ounces (100 milliliters) or less.
-It also needs to fit into a quart-sized, resealable plastic bag.¹
+It also needs to fit into a quart-sized, resealable plastic bag.

-3. Gel or roll-on deodorant.
 These are also considered liquids.
-Stick to the 3.4-ounce rule and pack them in your quart-sized bag.¹
+Stick to the 3.4-ounce rule and pack them in your quart-sized bag.

-2. Spray deodorant.
 You can pack larger sizes in your checked luggage, but there are limits.
-The TSA allows up to 70 ounces (2 liters) of aerosols per person, with each container not exceeding 18 ounces (500 milliliters).¹
+The TSA allows up to 70 ounces (2 liters) of aerosols per person, with each container not exceeding 18 ounces (500 milliliters).

-Medical needs.
-If you have a medical condition that requires you to carry larger quantities of deodorant, you can bring them in your carry-on.
+If you have a medical condition, such as hyperhidrosis, that requires you to carry larger quantities of deodorant, you can bring them in your carry-on.
 Just declare them to the TSA officers at the checkpoint.¹

 Alright, now that you know the rules, let's talk about how to pack your deodorant without any hassle.